A generalized model of magnon kinetics and subgap magnetic noise: Discussion

-Our approach is easily adaptable to magnetically ordered systems with a different dispersion relation, for example, an antiferromagnetic thin films with gapped magnons.
+Our approach is easily adaptable to magnetically ordered systems with a different dispersion relation, for example, antiferromagnetic thin films with gapped magnons.
 The results are particularly helpful for experiments on magnetic insulators exhibiting long-distance spin transport, giving a prediction for the transition rate of NV placed close to the material.
 Our theory provides a systematic framework for the NV study of magnon transport across the ballistic and diffusive regimes.
-It is readily applicable for thin films of three-dimensional magnets or intrinsically two-dimensional magnetic van der Waals materials~\cite{kim2019}, while a generalization to three-dimensional materials is also straightforward.~\cite{Wang2020,weyl2021} Future work can explore many-body effects associated with magnon-magnon and magnon-phonon interactions beyond the relaxation-time approximation, including a possibility of hydrodynamic transport aspects in ultra clean materials, which could be particularly interesting in two dimensions.
+It is readily applicable for thin films of three-dimensional magnets or intrinsically two-dimensional magnetic van der Waals materials,~\cite{kim2019} while a generalization to three-dimensional materials is also straightforward.~\cite{Wang2020,weyl2021} Future work can explore many-body effects associated with magnon-magnon and magnon-phonon interactions beyond the relaxation-time approximation, including a possibility of hydrodynamic transport aspects in ultra clean materials, which could be particularly interesting in two dimensions.
+A theory of coupled transport of spin and heat may be necessary at low temperatures.

-This work is supported by NSF under Grant No. DMR-1742928.
-H. F. acknowledges the Department of Physics and Astronomy at University of California, Los Angeles for support during the 2020 Undergraduate Summer Research Program.
-We thank Chunhui Rita Du and Benedetta Flebus for helpful discussions.